Abigail Zuk Senior Managing Associate

 Dispute Resolution

-Abigail Zuk is a highly experienced Managing Associate Solicitor within Swinburne Maddison’s Dispute Resolution team.
+Abigail Zuk is a highly experienced Senior Managing Associate Solicitor within Swinburne Maddison’s Dispute Resolution team, where she leads the contentious probate team.
 She obtained her Law degree from York University before completing the Legal Practice Course at Northumbria University in 2012.
 Qualifying as a solicitor in 2014, Abigail spent several years gaining post-qualification experience at a respected regional law firm before joining Swinburne Maddison in 2018.
-She has played a key role in the team’s growth and was promoted to Associate Solicitor in 2019 and then to Managing Associate in 2020.
+She has played a key role in the team’s growth and was promoted to Associate Solicitor in 2019, Managing Associate in 2020 and then to Senior Managing Associate in 2026.

 With a strong background in litigation, Abigail specialises in contested probate matters.
 She is regularly instructed by private individuals in relation to claims against estates.
 Her expertise covers a broad range of contested probate and trust disputes, including inheritance claims, applications for the removal of Personal representatives and will validity challenges.